Fort Worth Texans: History

-Trivia
+In popular culture

 The "Rock and Roll" song (the actual name of the song is "Rock and Roll Part 2"), also known as "The Hey Song", a song performed by British glam rocker Gary Glitter that was released in 1972 as a single and on the album Glitter, was played in the late 1970s when the Texans came onto the ice at the start of every period.
 It was also used by the Colorado Rockies and became their theme song, before it later spread around the country.

-The Texans were the only professional team to beat the 1980 USA Hockey "Miracle on Ice" Olympic team twice during the Pre-Olympic tour, winning on Jan 16, 1980, 4–3 at a sold-out Will Rogers Coliseum and then 5–3 nine days later at the Met Center in Bloomington, MN.
-All the CHL teams played a round-robin with the Olympic team that season, with one game at home and one game in Bloomington.
-The games against the USA hockey team were very important to the CHL teams as they counted in the standings.
-The USA Olympic team finished 14–3–1 against the CHL teams.
-The Texans surprisingly finished 37–34–3 and reached the finals of the 1979–80 Adams Cup, losing in seven games to the Salt Lake City Golden Eagles.

 One game featured, as part of their intermission entertainment, a short exhibition hockey game between girls from the Dallas Playboy club and airmen stationed at Carswell Air Force Base in Fort Worth.
 The Airmen shared the ice with the Texans for a practice in the week leading up to the game.
 A team of local college players helped the girls.
 They advertised in the local papers with the slogan "War on Ice".

-The Fort Worth Wings/Texans and the Dallas Black Hawks maintained one of the most intense and storied rivalries in all sports history, featuring several bench clearing brawls.
-Fort Worth, during the 1978 championship campaign, featured stickers and buttons that read "BEAT dallas" as well as hosting the Blackhawks for a 10 cent beer night that became a near riot.
-The rivalry between the Wings/Texans and the Blackhawks also made them two of the most popular teams in the CHL.